EMPOWERMENT OF SOCIAL INCLUSION GROUPS THROUGH CREATIVITY & CULTURAL WORKS

 Project management and researcher: Alessia Gervasone

-Communication and researcher: Renata Procopio
+Communication: Renata Procopio

 Intern researcher: Olexandra Nysch